OctopusDeploy/docs/src/pages/integrations/azure/azure-appconfig-kv-retrieve-values.md

 layout: src/layouts/Default.astro
 pubDate: 2023-11-30
 title: 'Azure AppConfig KV - Retrieve Values'
+description: >-
-description: 'This step retrieves one or more key/values from an Azure App Configuration store and creates [output variables](https://octopus.com/docs/projects/variables/output-variables) for each value retrieved.
+This step retrieves one or more key/values from an Azure App Configuration store and creates [output variables](https://octopus.com/docs/projects/variables/output-variables) for each value retrieved.
 These values can be used in other deployment or runbook process steps.

 You can retrieve individual keys that match a specific name and you can choose a custom output variable name for each key.